-Woodman’s evolution from artisan to fine artist culminated in a retrospective in 2006 at the Metropolitan Museum of Art, its first for a living female artist.
+Woodman’s evolution from artisan to fine artist culminated in a retrospective in 2006 at the Metropolitan Museum of Art, its first for a living female ceramic artist.
 One of her works “The Ming Sisters” is a nearly three-foot-high triptych of cylindrical vases arranged side by side – each with irregular, winged cutouts – that depict Asian women wearing gowns on one side and brightly colored paintings of vases on the other.
 Another work in the retrospective was “Aeolian Pyramid” which comprised 44 pedestal-mounted vase shapes, lifting upward in tiers to form a dramatic, pyramid design.

 Her last exhibit “Theater of the Domestic” was held in 2016 at the Institute of Contemporary Arts in London.
 One piece “The Summer House” was a four-panel, 28-foot-long still life.
 Woodman depicted a cheerful room with ceramics and a wooden shelf attached to the canvas.
 Three small vases sat on the shelf, and a diptych of vases rested on the floor in front of the painting.
 For Woodman, “the vase is the archetypal ceramic object . . . the vase is also a symbol for a woman.
 Metaphorically it’s a container; it has that connection for everyone.”

-Woodman received many awards and honors including a Gold Medal for Consummate Craftsmanship and an Honorary Doctorate of Fine Arts from R.I.S.D.
+Woodman received many awards and honors including a Gold Medal for Consummate Craftsmanship and an Honorary Doctorate of Fine Arts from the Rhode Island School of Design.
 Her work has been exhibited in London’s Institute of Contemporary Arts and the American Academy in Rome.